SnakeSolid/rust-no-dpi-socks/README.md

 # No DPI SOCKS

-A simple SOCKS5 proxy designed to bypass YouTube slowdown by mimicking HTTP traffic patterns.
+A simple SOCKS5 proxy designed to bypass YouTube slowdown.
 The server sends first package byte by byte, making it difficult for Deep Packet Inspection (DPI) to detect the nature of the connection.

 ## Build